 RH LRB3: Growth activation of resting ovarian follicles – a novel approach for fertility treatment and preservation

-Some women with reduced fertility cannot benefit from traditional in assisted fertilisation methods.
-Women with failing ovary functions due to age, sudden diseases with limited oocyte reserves or adults or pre-pubertal girls who have to received chemotherapy need more specific methods to preserve and restore ovarian function with follicle activation and maturation.
+Some women with reduced fertility cannot benefit from traditional assisted fertilization methods.
+Women with failing ovary functions due to age, sudden diseases with limited oocyte reserves or adults or pre-pubertal girls who must receive chemotherapy, need more specific methods to preserve and restore ovarian function with follicle activation and maturation.

 The follicle activation process is not fully understood.
-The ovary contain follicles in many different development stages.
-The vast majority will be small and resting primordial follicles, which contain an oocytes and surrounding granulosa cells.
-By a highly regulated irreversible process, a number of the primordial follicles is selected for growth and activation.
+The ovary contains follicles in many different development stages.
+The majority will be small and resting primordial follicles (see bottom picture), which contain an oocyte and surrounding granulosa cells.
+By a highly regulated irreversible process, a number of the primordial follicles are selected for growth and activation.
 Genomic and proteomic analysis have identified key paracrine and autocrine signaling pathways, which are associated with the first signs of primordial follicle activation.
-A number of the genes has been shown to exert both positive and negative effects of follicle activation.
+A number of the genes have been shown to exert both positive and negative effects on follicle activation.
 The development of a primordial follicle to a fully mature follicle with a competent oocyte takes about 5-6 months and is a complicated process, where a variety of hormones and growth factors play crucial roles.

 The aim of the project has been to study the earliest stages of ovarian follicle development to understand the mechanisms leading to follicular growth and to establish a safe and reproducible protocol for activation of human primordial follicles.
 I have made extensive work to establish the best possible protocol by using different model systems including mice and human ovarian tissue, culture in vitro and in vivo transplantation and isolated cells/follicles and tissue.